ted-ross/skupper-X/README.md

 ### Attach Points with Roles

-An Attach Point is a site-specific way that a software component can interact with other components.
+An Attach Point is a site-specific way that a software component interacts with other components.
 A Role describes the way that the attached software component interacts.
 From a model persective, this concept is quite general in order to be able to describe a wide variety of possible interactions.

 Roles are extensible to support future interaction patterns.
 The initial set of roles is as follows:

- - **Connect** - An attach point for this role is a listening socket to be used by components that _connect_ to other components using a stream socket (i.e. TCP).
+ * **Connect** - An attach point for this role is a listening socket to be used by components that _connect_ to other components using a stream socket (i.e. TCP).
- - **Accept** - The counterpart for _Connect_.
+ * **Accept** - The counterpart for _Connect_.
 A connecting socket that extablishes connections to components that _accept_ incoming connections via a stream socket.
+ ---
- - **Send** - An attach point used by components that _send_ data messages to other components.
+ * **Send** - An attach point used by components that _send_ data messages or streams to other components.
 This could be a datagram socket or a messaging endpoint.
- - **Receive** - The counterpart for _Send_.
+ * **Receive** - The counterpart for _Send_.
+ ---
- - **AsyncRequest** - An attach point for components that issue asynchronous requests to peers.
+ * **AsyncRequest** - An attach point for components that issue asynchronous requests to peers.
- - **AsyncReply** - The counterpart for _AsyncRequest_.
+ * **AsyncReply** - The counterpart for _AsyncRequest_.
+ ---
- - **Peer** - An attach point that for shared access to a channel.
-This could be an IP subnet where each attached component is assigned a unicast IP address within the subnet.
+ * **Peer** - An attach point for shared access to a channel.
+This could be an IP subnet where each attach point is assigned a unicast and broadcast IP address within the subnet.

 ### Links